citiesense/docs/pages/03-Pages.md

 ## What are Pages?

-Use [**Pages**](https://www.citiesense.com/projects/3287 "example of a Page") to manage, track and share the status of different neighborhood assets in an [**area**](https://www.citiesense.com/docs/pages/04-Areas.md).
+Use Pages to manage, track and share the status of different neighborhood assets in your community's neighborhood.

-Pages share user-created records about a property or a street condition.
-Users can create Pages to share their local insight about any property or streetscape in the city.
+Every record you add to your account has it's own unique URL and associate webpage, or "Page".
+This is an important aspect of the platform.
+Whether you and your team are using the account to inventory *tree pits* along a main street or to track commercial space and the different *Businesses & Attractions* occupying storefronts, Pages will help you centralize the information about these assets and share the information with your community.

-Here are some examples of Pages:
+Here are some examples of different types of Pages:
 - Showcase **Local Businesses and Attractions** and provide an accurate understanding of the existing mix of retailers.
-- Share and track the status of **Development Activity**.
+- Share and track the status of [**Development Activity**](https://www.citiesense.com/projects/3287 "Example of a Page for Development Activity").
 - Promote **Listings for available commercial space** for retail, office, industrial and other tenants that might move to a neighborhood.
 - Track **Streetscape Assets** to keep records of where there are issues with things like **Tree Pits**, **Waste Bins**, **Benches**, and **Lamp Posts**.

-## Adding your local data about a *Property* or a *Streetscape* is easy.
+## Adding your data about a specific location and creating a new Page is easy.

 ### Step 1 - Find the exact location you're interested in, whether an address, storefront, property boundary or location of something in the street.
 Use the [**map**](https://www.citiesense.com/cities/new-york-city "City Map") to type in an address or navigate to the location you want to add or edit data for, and click on the exact location on the map.